-Here’s The Punisher Poster You Wish Netflix Was Using [Opinion]
+Here’s ‘The Punisher’ Poster You Wish Netflix Was Using [Opinion]

 — BossLogic (@Bosslogic) April 7, 2017

-The poster was created by BossLogic, and captures the essence of what made Netflix’s version of the character work.
+The poster was created by BossLogic and captures the essence of what made Netflix’s version of the character work.
 Its use of darkness and steel blends with the grisly imagery of a skull being shot to pieces to imply this is not going to be your typical superhero programming.

 In the previous outing, Bernthal’s Castle rips a number of gangsters to shreds culminating in the now infamous scene where he takes out an entire cellblock of criminals that Kingpin has arranged to have kill the vigilante.